Hytn/AspectSum/README.md

 # AspectSum
-Implementation of An Aspect-Guided Joint Learning Generator for Recovering Aspect Information in Abstractive Multi-Document Summarization
+Implementation of the paper Supervised Aspect Learning for Abstractive Multi-Document Summarization.

 ## Required Packages
 * Python (tested on 3.8.13)